Buccaneer: History

 About 1630, French interlopers were driven away from the island of Hispaniola and fled to nearby Tortuga.
 French buccaneers were established on northern Hispaniola as early as 1625, but lived at first mostly as hunters rather than robbers; their transition to full-time piracy was gradual and motivated in part by Spanish efforts to wipe out both the buccaneers and the prey animals on which they depended.
 The buccaneers' migration from Hispaniola's mainland to the more defensible offshore island of Tortuga limited their resources and accelerated their piratical raids.
 According to Alexandre Exquemelin, the Tortuga buccaneer Pierre Le Grand pioneered the settlers' attacks on galleons making the return voyage to Spain.
 The Spaniards also tried to drive them out of Tortuga, but the buccaneers were joined by many more French, Dutch, and English adventurers who turned to piracy.
 They set their eyes on Spanish shipping, generally using small craft to attack galleons in the vicinity of the Windward Passage.
 With the support and encouragement of rival European powers, they became strong enough to sail for the mainland of Spanish America, known as the Spanish Main, and sacked cities.

 Perhaps what distinguished the buccaneers from earlier Caribbean sailors was their use of permanent bases in the West Indies.
 During the mid 17th century, the Bahama Islands attracted many lawless people who had taken over New Providence.
 Encouraged by its large harbour, they were joined by several pirates who made their living by raiding the Spanish on the coast of Cuba.
 They called this activity buccaneering.
 Their principal station was Tortuga, but from time to time they seized other strongholds, like Providence, and they were welcomed with their booty in ports like Port Royal in Jamaica.
 At first they were international.
 In 1663 it was estimated that there were fifteen of their ships with nearly a thousand men, English, French, and Dutch, belonging to Jamaica and Tortuga.
 As time went on and the European governments asserted their authority, the buccaneers first became separated by nationalities and then in time were suppressed altogether, leaving behind only dispersed bands of pirates.

+The French buccaneers and settlers from Paris established a settlement which has now occupied Martinique, the French word for buccaneer was "boucanier," which directly relates to the island as the term originates from the Caribbean Arawak word "buccan," especially for the French pirates like Étienne de Montauban and Mathurin Desmarestz.